ziyao233/asmbf/README.md

 # asmbf

-A brainfuck interpreter written in pure x86-64 AT&T-style assembly.
+Brainfuck interpreters written in pure assembly.

 Super small and easy to understand